 - b.
 The Registered Volunteer or other Adult Participant providing the individual training session must receive advance, written consent from the Minor Athlete's parent/guardian at least annually, which can be withdrawn at any time; and - c.
 Parents/guardians must be allowed to observe the individual training sessions. - 2.
-Meetings When a minor athlete is meeting with licensed mental health care professionals and health care providers (other than athletic trainers) at a sanctioned event or a facility, which is partially or fully under USBC or LAO's jurisdiction, the meeting must be observable and interruptible except: - a.
+Meetings When a Minor Athlete is meeting with licensed mental health care professionals and health care providers (other than athletic trainers) or a student under the supervision of a licensed mental health care professional or licensed health care provider, at a sanctioned event or a facility, which is partially or fully under USBC or LAO's jurisdiction, the meeting must be observable and interruptible except: - a.
 If the door remains unlocked; and - b.
-Another adult is present at the facility and notified that a meeting is occurring, although the Minor Athlete's identity needs not be disclosed; and - USBC or the LAO overseeing the competition is notified the provider will be meeting with a Minor Athlete; and - d.
+Another adult is present at the facility and notified that a meeting is occurring, although the Minor Athlete's identity needs not be disclosed; and - c.
+USBC or the LAO overseeing the competition is notified the provider will be meeting with a Minor Athlete; and - d.
 The provider obtains consent consistent with applicable laws and ethical standards, which can be withdrawn at any time.